ngrewe/gnustep-boxes/README.md

   the virtual machine.
 If that still gives you failures when building LLVM/clang, trying increasing this value or allocating some swap to the VM.

-License
+License and Authors
 -------

-The referenced modules are covered by their respective licenses.
+The referenced git submodules are covered by their respective licenses.

+Some of the packer provisioning scripts originate from [chef/bento](https://github.com/chef/bento), licensed under the Apache license.

 The original content in this project is governed by the MIT License:

 Copyright (c) 2015 Niels Grewe